agenium-scale/nstools/README.md

   + ninja files (default)
 - a small C utility to spawn resilient processes through SSH.
 - a small Dolibarr module that generates workloads reports.
--a set of installation script for Linux systems.
+- a set of installation script for Linux systems.
+- a program to block slowloris attacks.

 # The `ns2` C++ library